VeraLukashina/Ya_study_ML_projects_RU/README.md

 The goal of the project is to develop a model capable of predicting the number of taxi orders for the next hour.

+# Reference Photo Search by Description

+This project aims to create a service for searching reference photos based on textual descriptions.

+The goal of the project is to design and demonstrate a Proof of Concept (PoC) for this functionality.

 # Toxic Comment Detection

 This project aims to detect toxic comments in user-generated edits to product descriptions.